mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/enhancingthemod.md

     }
 }
 ```

+This allows us to access the properties of that class from anywhere within our plugin.
+For example, to access the damage modifier we can simply write: `KnifeDamagePlugin.ModOptions.DamageMultiplier`.
+You can learn more about `static` classes in the [Microsoft C# programming guide](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members).

 Now all we have to do is reference the multiplier in our patch code.
 Back in "PlayerToolPatches.cs":